krydos/blog/_posts/2018-07-16-frontend-interview-discuss.md

   that using Local Storage will not be enough if we're going to store images.
 Remember that we cannot use links since we're possibly offline.

-  * Basically there are not too much possible options.
+  * Basically there are not too many possible options.
 [IndexedDB](https://developer.mozilla.org/ru/docs/IndexedDB) is something we can try to use in this case.